 A divorce coach is different from an attorney and different from a therapist.
 A divorce coach won’t offer you legal advice and isn’t a substitute for hiring a traditional divorce attorney in your case.
 Instead, the best way to describe a divorce coach’s role is “mentor.”

 Divorce coaches assist clients in making and reaching divorce goals.
-Moreover, a divorce coach can “coach” you through the challenges you’ll face in a divorce and advise you how to handle a difficult spouse or minimize stress.
-Essentially, a divorce coach will support you in the divorce process.
+Moreover, a divorce coach can support you through the challenges you’ll face in a divorce and help you prepare to handle a difficult spouse.
 Coaches won’t tell you how to handle your legal affairs, but they will help you organize your goals and map out how you’ll get through a divorce.

 Do I Need a Divorce Coach?